FrankKesel/xilinx_tools/kria/kernel_based_design/kernel_based_design.md

   * Open the command palette (`Ctrl-Shift-P` or `F1`) and type `remote-ssh`.
 Select the entry `Connect to host ...`.
 You must enter the same SSH credentials (`<user>@<host-ip>`) as shown above for the SSH connection.
   	* When VS Code connects to the target it will download VS Code plus some extensions on the target, this may take some time.
   	* After the first connection you should find the SSH connection in the `Remote Explorer` for re-connecting.
 Select the IP address and push the arrow symbol to re-connect.
 * Open the (remote) folder `/home/ubuntu/projects/hw/vadd/vadd_sw/` in VS Code, this is the project workspace.
 You should see now your project as shown in the image below.
 In red you can see the _Explorer_, where the source code and the `CMakeLists.txt` file are shown.
+Open the source file `main.c` and study the code.

 ![Code 1](images/vitis_002.png)